The Modern AI Playbook

 Further, boundary layer modeling provides statistical analysis of wind gradients across the racecourse to identify optimal sailing lanes.
 Weather routing uses optimization algorithms that consider multiple weather models to find the fastest route between marks.

-Pressure sensors combined with models of flow dynamics of hydrofoil allows for calculating optimal foil position.
+Pressure sensors combined with models of flow dynamics of hydrofoils allow for calculating optimal foil position.
 Sail trim analysis examines statistical correlation between sail settings, wind conditions, and boat speed.
 Weight distribution modeling optimizes crew positioning and ballast distribution based on real-time conditions.

 Real-time dashboards display statistical process control charts showing performance metrics against historical benchmarks.
 Predictive modeling employs machine learning algorithms that forecast optimal strategies based on current conditions and historical performance.